jiyadkhan10/Portfolio-Website/README.md

 index.html – a page describing your portfolio. <br />
 mytimetable.html – a page displaying your current semester timetable in tables. <br />
 coursevideos.html – a page displaying 6 videos of html and css. <br />
+# Note
+The Description.pdf  contains the detailed description of this repository. <br />